threefoldtech/zos/docs/zmachine.md

     variables.
 - We need to do proper performance testing for `virtio-fs`.
 There seems to be some suboptimal performance right now.
+- It's not currently possible to get container logs.
 - TODO: more testing